tooveo/atom-dotnet/README.md

 tracker.Stop();
 ```

-Interface for store data `IEventStorage`.
+### Interface for storing data at the tracker backlog `IEventStorage`

-Implementation must to be synchronized for multithreading use.
+Implementation must to be synchronized for multi threading use.
 ```csharp
 using System;